alibaba/GraphScope/docs/interactive_engine.rst

 An example
 ~~~~~~~~~~

-Below shows a Gremlin query for the above example that tries to find cyclic paths of length ``k``, starting from a given account.
+Below shows a Gremlin query for cycle detection, which tries to find cyclic paths of length ``k`` starting from a given account.

 .. code:: java